Back to Blog Home

 Difference Between Whales and Dolphins

-Whales and dolphins share social patterns of communication such as teaching each other various hunting techniques, learning, cooperating with one another and even exhibiting ‘grief’ over lost members of their pod.
-Dolphins’ advanced communication abilities forge strong bonds within their pods, and dolphins have even been witnessed assisting injured or sick whales.
-One of the most impressive characteristics is the dolphins’ ability to call to each other using signature whistles.
-Dolphins use these unique whistles to communicate identity, location, and to address other individuals.
+Whales and dolphins communicate for a variety of reasons, such as teaching various hunting techniques, learning from other pod members, and cooperating with each other.
+Dolphins’ advanced communication abilities forge strong bonds within their pods.
+One of the most impressive characteristics is a dolphin’s ability to recognize signature whistles.
+Dolphins use these unique whistles to communicate identity, location, and to address other pod members.
 We often use nicknames; perhaps dolphins use click-names.